Pomegranate Punch

 - Add the ginger ale at the last minute so it will still be sparkling when served.

-Enjoy leftover punch in an airtight container in the refrigerator for up to 5 days.
+Store leftovers in an airtight container in the refrigerator for up to 5 days.

-What to Serve with Christmas Punch
+What to Serve with Pomegranate Punch

 Recipe Card